JeffreyQin/Mimic/README.md

 - Frontend: HTML, Javascript
 - Backend: Javascript (Node.js, Express.js, OpenAI API)

-This is a mini project that uses the openAI API for chatgpt to accept instructions and imitate how certain people talk.
+This is a mini project that uses the OpenAI API for chatgpt to accept instructions and imitate how certain people talk.

 ## How to use